Imitative Planning using Conditional Normalizing Flow: Background

 \subsection{Normalizing Flows}

-A finite normalizing flow (flow) is an iterative framework for estimating and building flexible target distributions introduced in \citep{rezede2015nf}.
+A finite normalizing flow (flow) is an iterative framework for estimating and building flexible target distributions introduced in \cite{rezede2015nf}.
 The flow model consists of a series of invertible transformations $\tau_n$ which map a known prior distribution $q(z_0)$ to a potentially complex, target distribution while preserving the total probability mass of the original $pdf$.
 More formally,

-where $\theta$ are the parameters of the flow model transformations and depend upon action and observation history $h_t$.
+where $\theta$ are the parameters of the flow model transformations and are conditioned on the action and observation history $h_t$.
 Since each transformation is invertible, we can use the change of variables formula to obtain the final log density:

 We can think of transformations $\tau_n$ as expanding or contracting the space of the known prior $q(z_0)$ into the conditional target $q(z_N | h_t)$ with the corresponding Jacobian determinant describing the relative change of volume and ensuring total probability mass is conserved.